typegoose/auto-increment/README.md

 `string`

-Set the Collection the tracker should use to store tracking infomation.
+Set the Collection the tracker-model should use to store tracking infomation (/ to store the tracking documents).

 This option is optional, defaults to `identitycounters`.